What employers need to know about the Medicare Retiree Drug Subsidy

 Medicare Part D coverage provides seniors and people with disabilities with prescription drug benefits through Medicare.

-The Centers for Medicare & Medicaid Services (CMS) is the federal agency responsible for administering the Medicare and Medicaid programs.
+The Centers for Medicare & Medicaid Services, or CMS, is the federal agency responsible for administering the Medicare and Medicaid programs.

 Are your prescription plans creditable?